Colonial Penn Whole Life Insurance and More

 Who is this type of coverage really for then?

-It is designed for someone age 50-85 with very serious, high risk health or or lifestyle that wants to protect their loved one’s financial future upon their passing.
+It is designed for someone age 50-85 with very serious, high risk health or or lifestyle that wants to protect their loved one’s financial future upon their passing and is willing to accept the policy terms during the first 2 years.

 For example…someone who has active internal cancer or on kidney dialysis.
-Maybe you have had a recent amputation due to complications from diabetes.
-Have you been prescribed Donepezil or Memantine, diagnosed with early stage Alzheimer’s or Dementia?
+Maybe a recent amputation due to complications from diabetes.
+Someone who has been prescribed Donepezil or Memantine, diagnosed with early stage Alzheimer’s or Dementia?

-These are some example scenarios which suggest you will require a no medical question, guaranteed acceptance life insurance plan.
-If this is your situation you’d have to decide if you want to pay Colonial Penn Life’s insurance rates versus another company such as Gerber Life who will be more affordable and offer the same benefits.
+These are some example scenarios which suggest the insured will require a no medical question, guaranteed acceptance life insurance plan.
+If this is your situation you’d have to decide if you want to pay Colonial Penn Life’s insurance rates versus another company such as Gerber Life who will be more affordable and offer the better benefits during those first couple years.

 Ideally, to maximize profits and keep premiums down, the insurer would like to have people in the policy that have good health in it as well.